 Another important topic in my financial literacy unit is earning and using money.
 This 3-day unit talks about different jobs adults have and different ways to make an income.
 We also dig into ways to save money and give to charities.

 You guessed it, we start the unit with our reader!
-After reading, I love to create a chart on the board and have a whole class discussion.
+After reading, I love to create a chart on the board and have a whole-class discussion.
 We talk about different ways to earn money, spend money, and save money.
 As we discuss these topics, we add them to our chart on the board.
 It creates a great visual for the kids to see.

 It is also a great learning opportunity as each student has different personal experiences with earning, saving, and giving.
 It's fun to watch as kids share their personal experiences.
 I usually end the first day with a worksheet activity where students can practice what they just learned.
 Students can use our discussion chart to help them write about how they could earn money and a charity they would like to give to.

+Day 2 is filled with hands-on learning and a sorting activity.
+What I love most about these sorting opportunities is that students have time to think through each activity to decide what category it belongs in.
 No matter whether a student is struggling or has a solid understanding, this activity always meets them right where they are.
 Students will look at a variety of pictures to decide if the picture shows someone earning money or spending money.

 We wrap up this topic with an opportunity for students to show what they have learned.
-Since my students love cut-and-paste activities this is a go-to in my classroom.
-What is great about these picture-based activities is that no matter what my students reading levels are, they can show what they know about these social studies standards.
+Since my students love cut-and-paste activities, this is a go-to in my classroom.
+What is great about these picture-based activities is that no matter what my students' reading levels are, they can show what they know about these social studies standards.

 Financial Literacy Unit: From Tree to Table

 In the primary classroom, it is easy to forget what students know and don't know.
-On more than one occasion I've heard debates about where hamburgers come from.
+On more than one occasion, I've heard debates about where hamburgers come from.
 While the consensus seems to be that McDonald's magically creates them, there is so much going on behind the scenes that students haven't learned about yet.
-This mini-unit, From Tree to Table helps teach students about where goods come from.
+This mini-unit, From Tree to Table, helps teach students about where goods come from.

 The students LOVE this reader that details the process from apple trees to applesauce.
 It is something the students really connect to.
 They get so amazed to see all the steps that happen before they eat the applesauce.
 We follow up the reader with a fun sequencing activity.
 The students love to cut and paste pictures in order of how apples go from a tree to a store.

 Day 2 is when minds really get blown.
 Students learn about a variety of different everyday items and where they come from.
 The looks on their precious faces are just priceless when they learn that a violin bow comes from a horse or that their shirt started as a cotton plant.
-This really gets them thinking and they have lots of great questions about where things come from!
+This really gets them thinking, and they have lots of great questions about where things come from!

 Financial Literacy Unit: Supply and Demand and Scarcity